RamyaChitte/Women_Safety_App/README.md

 To provide 24/7 active help and companion for women so that they don't ever feel that they are alone in the middle of a crisis situation.
 To build an effective, fast and reliant system to make the women of India feel safe and empowered.
 To provide a user-friendly and highly scalable interface for women.

+## Software
+Implemented in Android Studio Bundle with Java.
+Java JDK must be installed.
+Firebase is used for Database.